-Born in Oklahoma City in 1949, Elizabeth Warren became the first member of her family to graduate from college, eventually earning her law degree from Rutgers University.
+Politician Elizabeth Warren was the first member of her family to graduate from college, eventually earning her law degree from Rutgers University.
 After teaching law at several universities, Warren was selected to lead the National Bankruptcy Review Commission.
 In 2008, she headed the Congressional Oversight Panel for the Troubled Asset Relief Program.
-Four years later, in November 2012, Warren won election to the U.S. Senate, defeating incumbent Republican Scott Brown.
-On New Year's Eve 2018, she announced she was running for the presidency in 2020.
+In November 2012, Warren won election to the U.S. Senate, defeating incumbent Republican Scott Brown.
+On February 9, 2019, she formally announced that she was running for the presidency in 2020.

 Born in Oklahoma City, Oklahoma, on June 22, 1949, Elizabeth Warren was the last of four children—and the only daughter—of Donald and Pauline Herring.
 Warren spent most of her early life on what she referred to as "the ragged edge of the middle class."
 Her father worked mostly as a maintenance man, and when he suffered a heart attack that created massive medical bills, Warren's mother brought in extra money by working in the catalog-order department at Sears.
 Warren also began helping out at the age of 13, by waiting tables at her aunt's Mexican restaurant.
 But despite efforts to relieve the financial strain on the family, money remained tight; Warren recalled her mother's hesitation to take her to the doctor when she was a child because of a lack of finances.